Kirtan: Turiya Sings: Background

-In 1981, Coltrane participated in a marathon fifteen-hour session which yielded recordings that were released the following year as Turiya Sings, a cassette issued via the Vedantic Center's Avatar Book Institute in limited quantities.
+In 1981, Coltrane participated in a marathon fifteen-hour session that yielded recordings that were released the following year as Turiya Sings, a cassette issued via the Vedantic Center's Avatar Book Institute in limited quantities.
 The album, which was intended for use by students of the Center, features Coltrane singing devotional songs in Sanskrit (her first recorded appearance as a vocalist), accompanied by her Wurlitzer organ with overdubbed strings and synthesizer tracks.
 Although bootleg versions of the album exist, it was never officially reissued in its original form because the Coltrane family had been unable to find the master synthesizer tracks.

 In 2004, three years before Coltrane's death, her son Ravi discovered mixes of Turiya Sings that omitted the overdubbed parts, featuring only her voice and organ.
 These recordings, derived from the original 24-track masters, were released by Impulse!
-Records in 2021 with the title Kirtan: Turiya Sings as part of the label's 60th anniversary celebration. ("Kirtan" is a Sanskrit word that means "narrating, reciting, telling.")
-Ravi reflected: "As her son, growing up and hearing her playing these songs on the very same Wurlitzer you hear on this recording, I recognise this choice maintains the purity and essence of Alice's musical and spiritual vision.
+Records in 2021 with the title Kirtan: Turiya Sings as part of the label's 60th anniversary celebration. (kirtan is a Sanskrit word that means "narrating, reciting, telling.")
+Ravi reflected, "As her son, growing up and hearing her playing these songs on the very same Wurlitzer you hear on this recording, I recognize this choice maintains the purity and essence of Alice's musical and spiritual vision.
 In many ways, this new clarity brings these chants to an even higher place."

 Reception

-In a review for AllMusic, Thom Jurek wrote: "Kirtan: Turiya Sings is more subdued than the original..., but because of the power in Coltrane's singing, it is also deeper emotionally... it resonates with the personal primacy of private devotional prayer... it doesn't displace or replace the original, but adds immeasurably to its meaning and dimension."
+In a review for AllMusic, Thom Jurek wrote, "Kirtan: Turiya Sings is more subdued than the original..., but because of the power in Coltrane's singing, it is also deeper emotionally... it resonates with the personal primacy of private devotional prayer... it doesn't displace or replace the original, but adds immeasurably to its meaning and dimension."

-Simon Adams of Jazz Journal stated: "this music is not... jazz, for nothing is improvised.
+Simon Adams of Jazz Journal stated, "this music is not... jazz, for nothing is improvised.
 It is determinedly inspirational and spiritual, spacious and intense in its devotional task...
 Its importance... is that while her jazz records released on Impulse! define her career, they do not tell the whole story of the musical life of this most extraordinary and inspiring woman.
 This album fills that gap."

-Pitchforks Jenn Pelly commented: "Listening to the Kirtan: Turiya Sings recordings feels less like discovering a hissy cassette lost in time than what it must have been like to experience Coltrane leading the songs at one of her legendary Sunday services.
+Pitchforks Jenn Pelly commented, "Listening to the Kirtan: Turiya Sings recordings feels less like discovering a hissy cassette lost in time than what it must have been like to experience Coltrane leading the songs at one of her legendary Sunday services.
 Each composition steadily ascends with a charge of aliveness... the music... is concentrated and rigorous, yet simple and full of ease.
 Like the original Turiya Sings, it's also a pleasure."

-Writing for DownBeat, Daniel Margolis remarked: "The music... is spacious and large.
+Writing for DownBeat, Daniel Margolis remarked, "The music... is spacious and large.
 Alice's voice has weight and power.
 The effect is mesmerizing."

-In an article for Jazzwise, Kevin Le Gendre wrote: "This is the kind of intimate, meditative music that has both divine inspiration and sublime execution, duly marking out Alice Coltrane-Turiya as an inspiring, singular exponent of both secular and sacred music."
+In an article for Jazzwise, Kevin Le Gendre wrote, "This is the kind of intimate, meditative music that has both divine inspiration and sublime execution, duly marking out Alice Coltrane-Turiya as an inspiring, singular exponent of both secular and sacred music."